The Perfect Brownies

 • 1 cup Semisweet chocolate chips

-• 6 oz unsalted butter, cut into pieces
+• 6 oz Unsalted butter, cut into pieces

 • 4 ounces Unsweetened Chocolate, chopped